 Step 3 – Take Pictures

-Step 4 – Write a Good Description
+Step 4 – Write an Awesome Description

 Now’s the time to consult the notes and pictures you took.
 It’s time to write the description of your garage.
 This is your sale-pitch so don’t downplay the importance of a great description.
 Don’t just say “10 x 20 garage for rent.”
 Yawn.
 No one is going to click on that.
 Imagine the type of renter you want and write directly to that person.
 “Secure, dry garage to store your 4-wheelers and all your camping equipment.”
 See the difference?
 Which one would you rather look at?

-Step 5 – List it on Hopperstock
+Step 6 – List it on Hopperstock

 If you’ve gone through these steps you already have the specifics you need to get started: dimensions, amenities, geographic location, pictures, and description.
-Once you register as a host, the website will walk you through the listing process and show you how to get paid.
-And you don’t have to worry about advertising because Hopperstock will do it for you by listing your garage on its database of eligible properties.
+Once you register as a host, the website will walk you through the listing process, calculate a ballpark figure for what you can reasonable get for your garage, and show you how to get paid (you will need to have your bank information handy).
+Advertising is important, but you won’t have to worry about advertising to rent out your garage because Hopperstock will do it for you by listing it on its database of eligible properties.
 Renters are ready.
 Are you?